strawbrary/php-sha3/readme.md

 ============================
 This PHP extension is a wrapper for the reference implementation of the SHA-3 (Keccak) hash function.
 SHA-3 is intended to replace older general use hash functions such as SHA-2 and MD5.
 The algorithm was designed by Guido Bertoni, Joan Daemen, Michaël Peeters and Gilles Van Assche.

-This extension currently uses the FIPS 202 draft standard.
-Note that as of May 2015, standardization is still ongoing and the final output values may be different from the current implementation.
+This extension uses the final FIPS 202 standard published on August 5, 2015.

 Installation
 ------------